 Retries handle transient failures in your workflows.

-They are defined at the task level and can be configured to retry a task a certain number of times, or with a certain delay between each retry.
+They are defined at the task level and can be configured to retry a task a certain number of times or with a delay between attempts.

 What are retries